cloudposse/atmos/website/docs/integrations/github-actions/atmos-terraform-drift-detection.md

 ### Atmos Terraform Drift Remediation

 Once we have an open Issue for a drifted component, we can trigger another workflow to remediate the drifted Terraform resources.
-When an Issue is label with `apply`, the "Atmos Terraform Drift Remediation" workflow will take the component and stack in the given Issue and run `atmos terraform apply <component> --stack-name <stack>` using the latest Terraform Planfile.
+When an Issue is labeled with `apply`, the "Atmos Terraform Drift Remediation" workflow will take the component and stack in the given Issue and run `atmos terraform apply <component> --stack <stack>` using the latest Terraform Planfile.
 If the apply is successful, the workflow will close the given Issue as resolved.

 #### Example Usage